Rawpixel - Fotolia

 Among those is 2nd Watch, an MSP in Seattle that provides cloud management services.
-The company recently announced a service that helps VMware customers understand, budget and plan for a move to VMware Cloud on AWS.
+The company recently announced a service that helps VMware customers understand, budget and for a move to VMware Cloud on AWS.

-Part of the reason 2nd Watch believes its four-week program will be successful is that many companies want to optimize their VMware environments and need a pilot program that demonstrates how those environments will run on VMware Cloud on AWS.
+Part the reason 2nd Watch believes its four-week program will be successful is that many companies want to optimize their VMware environments and need a pilot program that demonstrates how those environments will run on VMware Cloud on AWS.
 Furthermore, companies need the scalability, agility and flexibility that VMware Cloud on AWS offers, said Jeff Aden, executive vice president and co-founder of 2nd Watch.

 "VMware is in virtually all enterprises today.
 Companies that want to move to the cloud and are interested in implementing VMware Cloud on AWS want to either quickly scale with some computing power potentially used in storage for backup or archiving, or they want to extend data centers for performance reasons into other regions," Aden said.

 Apps Associates LLC, an IT professional services firm focusing on cloud, analytics and integration, also launched a managed services offering for VMware Cloud on AWS.
 To support its plans, the company said it has achieved the VMware Cloud on AWS Solution Competency.

 In addition, CloudJumper, a Garner, N.C., workspace as a service (WaaS) provider, recently made its Cloud Workspace Management Suite (CWMS) software available to customers of VMware Cloud on AWS.
 CWMS aims to help companies manage business applications on desktop-as-a-service and WaaS platforms, as well as in virtual desktop infrastructure environments.